Lorazepam Abuse, Addiction, And Treatment Options

 - Very low blood pressure

-- Weekend muscles
+- Weakend muscles

-No matter how cautious you think you are, when you’re addicted the drug has changed your brain chemistry and impaired your ability to make sound, healthy decisions.
+No matter how cautious you think you are when you’re addicted the drug has changed your brain chemistry and impaired your ability to make sound, healthy decisions.
 The only way to alleviate the risk of overdose and the other dangers we spoke of is to seek a comprehensive treatment program.

-Our treatment plans are as varied as the lives our client’s lead.
+Our treatment plans are as varied as the lives of our client’s lead.
 This individualized approach begins in our assessment and continues throughout every aspect of your care.
 This integrated approach offers you the highest chance of success in your pursuit of a sober, healthier life.

 Medical Detox: First, if you haven’t already detoxed, our primary aim will be to treat the physical addiction and to cleanse the drug’s accumulated toxins from your body.